The small lump above your eyebrow could be:

 This is an inflammation of the hair follicles due to infection or chemical reaction.
 It is quite common on the face.
 The affected area usually goes red and pimple like.
 You could get hairs in the centre of the pimple and the skin around it might also be itchy.
 Treatment usually includes antibiotics, antifungals, maintaining good hygiene and reducing chemical use, for example, make up.

-This is where there is a fatty deposit under the skin.
+This is the name given to the presence of a fatty deposit under the skin.
 These are smooth to touch, harmless and generally do not need treating.

 This is a type of skin cancer.
-The appearance of this is usually the presence of a new mole or an existing mole changing appearance.
+They can be identified as a new mole appearing or an existing mole changing appearance.
 These are usually irregular in shape, multi coloured, can bleed easily and be itchy.

 This is where there is a lump or area of skin which is sore and doesn’t heal.
 The lump tends to grow and often becomes scaly or ulcerated, and bleeds easily.